Car Insurance for Tesla, Rivian + EVs: 2026 Guide

 EV insurance shopping strategy

-Three-step approach that consistently produces the cheapest EV quote:
+Here's the routine that reliably surfaces the cheapest EV quote:

-1. Quote the OEM offering first.
-Tesla Insurance for Tesla owners (in eligible states); the Rivian-Liberty Mutual program for Rivian owners; manufacturer-aligned products for Ford Lightning, Lucid, etc. The OEM quote is the baseline against which everything else is measured.
+1. Start with the OEM offering.
+Tesla Insurance if you drive a Tesla and live in an eligible state; the Rivian-Liberty Mutual program for Rivian owners; the manufacturer-aligned product for a Ford Lightning, Lucid, and so on.
+Whatever number that quote returns becomes the baseline you measure everything else against.

-3. Quote 1 EV-specialist carrier where available — Lemonade Car (8 states), Branch (where still active).
-Specialist quotes are sometimes the lowest, but coverage breadth and claims-handling are still maturing.
+3. Quote one EV specialist where you can — Lemonade Car (8 states) or Branch where it's still active.
+A specialist sometimes comes back lowest, but their coverage breadth and claims handling are still finding their footing.

-Bind the cheapest quote that meets a few minimum thresholds: A or A+ A.M.
-Best financial-strength rating, NAIC complaint index below 1.0, and OEM parts endorsement availability.
-Saving $400 a year on a policy that denies your battery-pack claim is no saving at all.
+Then bind the cheapest quote that clears a few floors: an A or A+ financial-strength rating from A.M.
+Best, an NAIC complaint index under 1.0, and the option to add an OEM parts endorsement.
+Saving $400 a year on a policy that fights you over a battery-pack claim isn't a saving at all.

 Frequently asked questions